ktuladhar/Guvi-Final-Project/README.md

 # Guvi-Final-Project
 <h1>Project Name: Toxic Tweets Dataset : NLP Problem</h1>
 <p>This dataset has a collection of Tweets.
 Its labelled as Toxic - 1, Non toxic - 0.
 Apply the NLP methods to predict the toxicity of the tweets.
-Download the dataset from the following Kaggle Compitation</p> https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset.
-All the credits to the original collectors.
+Download the dataset from the following Kaggle Compitation</p> https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset.<p> All the credits to the original collectors.
-Procedure:
+Procedure:</p>
 1. Convert the CSV file to the panda data frame.
 2. Convert the text to the following.
 • Bag of Words